Grow at Home: Avocados, how to grow a fantastic Avocado tree!•

 Flowering & Fruiting

-If your tree makes it to 1.5m tall then one trick to encourage the plant to flower is to treat the tree roughly.
+If your avocado tree makes it to 1.5m tall then one trick to encourage the plant to flower is to treat the tree roughly.
 To do this attack the trunk of the tree with a knife or other sharp implement.
 Only cut the surface of the bark.
 You don't want to damage the tree too much or it won't grow properly.
 The stress brought on by this attack is said to panic the plant into flower, where it will then hopefully bear fruit.

 You will to ensure that bees and other insects have access to your flowers so that they can pollinate them.
-So remember to leave the greenhouse or conservatory door ope in warmer weather and you may just get avocados!
+So remember to leave the greenhouse or conservatory door open in warmer weather and you may just get avocados!

 Pests & Diseases